avillan10/School_District_Analysis/README.md

 ## Summary

 In terms of four majors changes, I would not technically call them "major changes"---as i previously stated, there is only slight/minute changes between the original and updated data frames (replacing 9th grade THS reading and math scores with NaNs).
 In the screen captures displayed above---you can see the changes that can be seen are in the columns AVERAGE MATH SCORES, AVERAGE READING SCORES, % PASSING MATH AND % PASSING READING, AND OVERALL PASSING.
-Based off the two data sets, my assupmtion is that replacing dishonest Thomas High School 9th graders' scores with NaNs did not have a major/ significant impact on the datasframes.
+Based off the two data sets, my assupmtion is that replacing the dishonest Thomas High School 9th graders' scores with NaNs did not have a major/ significant impact on the datasframes.